kimruddock/pawelgrzybek.github.io/_drafts/css-custom-properties-explained.md

 }
 ```

-Above example applies a static `font-size: 1rem` to `body` tag.
-Media query is completely ignored because media query is not something that works in C or Ruby compiler, it is something that works only in the browser.
-To make it work in Sass we have to create two separated variables and assign them dependable of the breakpoint.
-CSS Custom Properties don't require additional compilation process and browser applies the value on runtime.
-When we change the width of a viewport, value of property is reassigned as expected.
+The above example applies a static `font-size: 1rem` to the `body` tag.
+The media query is completely ignored because a media query is not something that works in the C or Ruby compiler, it is something that works only in the browser.
+To make it work in Sass we have to create two separate variables and assign them depending of the breakpoint.
+CSS Custom Properties don't require the additional compilation process so the browser applies the value at runtime.
+When we change the width of the viewport, the value of the property is reassigned as expected.

 ```css
 :root {